 15. The narcissist WILL try to: intimidate you, make you look unstable and try to make you jealous by bringing the new woman with him.
 Please do not play into his game.
 Even if you are dating someone else please do not bring him to court with you.
 Do not play into the narc’s game, it is not attractive and won’t win any points with the judge.
 It just looks dysfunctional.
-Remember, only a sick person can go straight from a committed relationship with one person and fall madly in love a week later.
-A true victim is too busy trying to heal before they start dating.
+Remember, only a sick person can go straight from a committed relationship with one person to falling madly in love with someone else a week later.
+A true victim is too busy trying to heal to start dating.

 I know of one case where the victim was able to remain so calm that the abuser totally lost it in the hallway outside the courtroom; yelling and threatening her.
 He was arrested immediately and of course totally blew his case.